Mentor in Training Program at Bread & Butter Farm!

 What can you expect?

-As an MIT, you are expected to attend the pre-camp MIT Day.
+As an MIT, you are expected to attend the pre-camp MIT training.
 This is a half day of orientation to the farm, getting to know one another, preparation for being an MIT, group games, learning about camp and its traditions, and more.
-During your camp week(s) with us, we expect you to arrive at camp every day by 8:30 to participate in MIT morning meeting to get ready for the day ahead!
+During your camp week(s) with us, we expect you to arrive at camp every day by 8:45 to participate in MIT morning meeting to get ready for the day ahead!

 You will help run morning farm chores which include greenhouse work, animal chores, grounds keeping, and snack prep.
 You will be expected to co-teach, with the support of a staff member, your own guild and will play a HUGE part in helping run our EGGs (Epic Group Games) that happen once a week.